odan/odan.github.io/_posts/2020-05-25-slim4-logging.md

 ## Testing

-To disable the logger for testing, you could add this method to your phpunit test-suite and invoke it within the `setUp` method or per test method.
+To disable the logger for testing, you could add this method into a phpunit test trait and invoke it within the `setUp` method or directly in the test.

 ```php
 <?php